-To help you, we looked for the best streaming mic under 100$.
+To help you, I looked for the best streaming mic under 100$.

 Best Streaming Mic Under 100$

-To provide the best mic under 100, we have conducted extensive research on the subject.
+To provide the best mic under 100, I have conducted extensive research on the subject.

-We checked out some impressive reviews and tested those microphones on our own to make sure that the content we provide is genuine.
+I checked out some impressive reviews and tested those microphones on my own to ensure that the content I provide is genuine.